Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 If such a [=media segment=] contained samples from 1 to 5 seconds (drift of 1 second away from zero point at both ends, which is within acceptable limits) it would be non-conforming because of the requirement in [[#timing-mediasegment]] that the first [=media segment=] contain a media sample that starts at or overlaps the [=period=] start point.
 </div>

+## Resolving URLs and performing HTTP requests ## {#timing-urls-and-http}

+Issue: Determine appropriate content for this section.

 ## Segment alignment ## {#timing-segmentalignment}